Study of light scalar mesons through $D_s^+ \to \pi^0 \pi^0 e^+ \nu_e$ and $K_S^0 K_S^0 e^+ \nu_e$ decays

 where $\alpha$ represents various tag modes, $i$ denotes different $\sqrt{s}$, $\epsilon_{\alpha, i}^{\rm DT (ST)}$ denotes the DT (ST) reconstruction efficiencies, $\mathcal{B}_{\gamma}$ represents the BF of $D_s^* \to\gamma D_s$, $N_{\text{total}}^{\text{DT}}$ is the signal yield for all six data sets, and $N_{\alpha, i}^{\text{ST}}$ is the ST yields for various tag modes.
 The tag candidates are reconstructed with charged $K$ and $\pi$, $\pi^0$, $\eta^{(\prime)}$, and $K^0_S$ mesons in nine tag modes, $D_s^-\to K_{S}^{0}K^{-}$, $K^{+}K^{-}\pi^{-}$, $K_{S}^{0}K^{-}\pi^{0}$, $K^{+}K^{-}\pi^{-}\pi^{0}$, $K_{S}^{0}K^{-}\pi^{-}\pi^{+}$, $K_{S}^{0}K^{+}\pi^{-}\pi^{-}$, $\pi^{-}\pi^{-}\pi^{+}$, $\pi^{-}\eta^{\prime}$, and $K^{-}\pi^{+}\pi^{-}$.
 Requirements on the recoiling mass are applied to the tag candidates in order to identify the process $e^+e^-\to D^{*\pm}_sD^{\mp}_s$.
 If there are multiple candidates for a tag mode, the one with recoiling mass closest to the nominal $D_s^{*\pm}$ mass~\cite{PDG} is chosen.
 A detailed description of the requirements on the mass and the recoiling mass of tagged $D_s^{-}$, and the selection criteria for charged and neutral particle candidates is provided in Ref.~\cite{ref:a0980}.
 The ST yields of data for tag modes $N_{\alpha, i}^{\text{ST}}$ are determined from fitting to the tag $D_{s}^{-}$ invariant mass~($M_{\rm tag}$) distributions~\cite{SM}.
 The signal shape is modeled with the MC-simulated shape convolved with a Gaussian function, and the background is parameterized as a second-order Chebyshev function.
 The efficiencies $\epsilon$ for ST are obtained from the inclusive MC samples~\cite{SM}.

 After a tag $D_s^-$ is identified, the signal decays are selected recoiling against the tag side, requiring that there is no track other than those accounted for in the tagged $D_{s}^{-}$, the positron, and the semileptonic-side hadrons ($N^{\text{extra}}_{\text{char}} = 0$).
 A joint kinematic fit, in which four-momentum of the missing neutrino needs to be determined, is performed to select the best transition photon candidate from $D_s^{*\pm} \to \gamma D_s^{\pm}$.
 The fit includes: The total four-momentum of reconstructed particles and the missing neutrino is constrained to the four-momentum of $e^+e^-$ system.
 Invariant masses of the two $\pi^0/K_S^0$ candidates, the $D_s^-$ tag, the $D_s^+$ signal, and the $\gamma D_s^{\pm}$ are constrained to the corresponding nominal masses~\cite{PDG}.
-The photon candidate leading to the minimum $\chi^2$ is chosen.
-Furthermore, it is required that the energy of all residual energetic photon~($E^{\text{extra}}_{\gamma,\text{max}}$) should be less than 0.2~GeV to suppress backgrounds with extra photon(s).
-The square of the recoil mass against the transition photon and the $D_s^-$ tag ($M^{2}_{\rm rec}$) is expected to peak at the nominal $D^{\pm}_s$ meson mass-squared before the kinematic fit for signal $D^{*\pm}_s D^{\mp}_s$ events.
+The transition photon candidate leading to the minimum $\chi^2$ of the joint kinematic fit is chosen.
+Furthermore, the largest energy of the remaining EMC showers that are not used to in the event reconstruction, $E^{\text{extra}}_{\gamma,\text{max}}$, is required to be less than 0.2~GeV to suppress backgrounds with photon(s).
+The square of the recoil mass against the transition photon and the $D_s^-$ tag~($M^{2}_{\rm rec}$) is expected to peak at the nominal $D^{\pm}_s$ meson mass-squared before the kinematic fit for signal $D^{*\pm}_s D^{\mp}_s$ events.
 Therefore, $M^{2}_{\rm rec}$ is required to satisfy $3.75$~GeV$^{2}$/$c^4<M^{2}_{\rm rec}<4.05$~GeV$^{2}$/$c^4$ to suppress the backgrounds from non-$D_sD_s^*$ processes.
-The missing neutrino is inferred by the missing mass squared (${MM}^2$), defined as
+The missing neutrino is inferred by the missing mass squared (${M\!M}^2$), defined as